 During the past few weeks, I was absolutely get hooked on watching animé shows, playing RPG and puzzle games, riding my bicycle around the neighborhood, writing stories (I never even finished) and listening to a smooth jazz station.
 And at times, helping my mom build the house (which had become her residence since my parents broke up a year later).

-I’m so glad that I can finally go and see some of my classmates who were previously in the morning shift classes, as well as the usual hang out with my BFFs after school.
-Aside from that, our class get to occupy one of the classrooms in a recently built school building (but our classroom is in the fourth floor, so I was a little glad at the thought of going up and down the stairs, just to get to class or to the cafeteria).
+I’m so glad that I can finally go and see some of my classmates who were previously in the morning shift classes, as well as the usual hang-out with my BFFs after school.
+Aside from that, our class gets to occupy one of the classrooms in a recently built school building (but our classroom is on the fourth floor, so I was a little glad at the thought of going up and down the stairs, just to get to class or to the cafeteria).

 I got the chance to lead the group, writing the script for the class presentation and even hang out with some of my classmates.
 I feel like being a part of them.